 For those seeking high-power jobs in finance nuance is the name of the game.
 A business interviewer will look for several subtle signs which let them know that you are confident.
 They are looking for a team player.
 There are a few key stylistic differences which can be exploited.

 A dark navy or charcoal two-button, slim fit suit conveys a sense of gravity that is necessary when handling others’ trust.
 A crisp, white button down will never go wrong, and it’s advisable if you’ve gone a few months without purchasing one to go ahead and buy it new.
 No thought should be required on whether or not to wear a wristwatch; you should, and it should be no more than 3/4ths the width of your wrist.

 In jobs in consulting or advising the devil is in the details.
-To show off your individuality and personal style a pair of cuff links and matching tie bar will set you apart from the rest; gold on navy or silver on grey is the way to go.
-When five applicants with the same level of training are seeking the same position, it comes down to the impression created by the individual in the end; one small addition can give you the edge that’s needed to land a position in highly competitive markets.
+To show off your individuality and personal style, a pair of cuff links and matching tie bar will set you apart from the rest.
+Gold on navy or silver on grey is also a good way to go.
+Sometimes, five applicants have the same level of training are seeking the same position.
+It comes down to the impression created by the individual in the end; one small addition can give you the edge that’s needed to land a position in highly competitive markets.

 Most men dress for the job they do, few dress as the men they want to be.

 Stay tuned for Part 2: tips for the creative market…